 I've listed some examples of my prior publications related to the Cultural Development of Mathematical Ideas.
-The publications are organized by topic and most are downloadable.
+The publications are organized by topic and most are downloadable (by clicking on bolded text).
 Note on copyright restrictions: You may download files for personal use; you may NOT download/copy files to another site; you may NOT download or copy files for publication or sale.

 Cultural-developmental treatment of cognition

 Saxe, G.B.
 (2012).
 Approaches to reduction in treatments of culture-cognition relations: Affordances and limitations.
 Commentary on Gauvain and Munroe.
 Human Development 55:233-242.

 Saxe, G.B.
 (2012).
 The cultural development of mathematical ideas.
 This download contains images for a colloquium that I presented at Northwestern University.
 The talk presents some of the core ideas contained in my recent book, Cultural Development of Mathematical Ideas: Papua New Guinea studies.
 UC Berkeley.

 Saxe, G. B. (2008).
 Reflections on J.V.
 Wertsch's 'From Social Interaction to Higher Psychological Processes'.
 Human Development, 51, 80-89.